Selected samples of a new project coming soon.

 Project gallery - Barker Langham

 This illustration was created for Barker Langham in order to present their current and past projects.
 Each project being represented by an object displayed on shelves like in a museum.
-The idea behind the illustration was to connect with the nature of the company’s work (curation, working for museums) but also to offer a flexible system to allow them unlimited scope to extend the artwork to any format and be able to update the projects they want to show.
+The idea behind the illustration was to connect with the nature of the company’s work (curation, working for museums) but also to show the variety projecs and offer a flexible system to allow them unlimited scope to extend the artwork to any format and be able to update the projects they want to show.

 Hermit Crab - Boat Flag